 The 17th century Cross Keys public house in Upwood village in Cambridgeshire.

-Steve May and all the staff, would like to welcome you to visit and enjoy a drink and some food within a warm and friendly local atmosphere.
+Paul Hancock and all the staff, would like to welcome you to visit and enjoy a drink and some food within a warm and friendly local atmosphere.
 In a time when many villages are losing their traditional village pubs it is hoped that we can rebuild a heart for Upwood by providing a venue for that relaxing drink or special event.

 Our menus offer a wide selection and variety of food and as we are now a FREE house we offer a good variety of real ales that will rotate on a regular basis.
 An extensive wine list is also available.
 A lounge and public bar with open fires, as well as a restaurant area, together with our new outside decking, and a child friendly large beer garden with adventure play area help to make your visit more enjoyable.